Educational Harbor

 80% of all schoolwork must be completed at school to show mastery

-Mastery-Based & Individualized Learning
+Mastery-Focused & Individualized Learning

 We prioritize mastery over seat time.
 Students move forward once they demonstrate understanding, allowing for: